Kevin01001100/Enterprise-User-Onboarding-Lab/README.md

 This project simulates the enterprise IT process of onboarding a new employee into a corporate Active Directory environment.

-The lab is designed to demonstrate hands-on experience with common enterprise IT tasks, including user provisioning, workstation domain joining, and access management.
+The goal of the lab is to demonstrate hands-on experience with common enterprise IT operations such as user provisioning, workstation domain joining, and access management.

-The environment will be built using virtual machines hosted on VMware Workstation.
+The environment is built using virtual machines running on VMware Workstation.

 ---